 The beneficiary also could be your favorite charity, community church, or local library.

-Lastly, the trust will be managed by a person or organization (the trustee).
-Trusts can be set up to invest and borrow money, operate businesses, and pay taxes.
+Lastly, it will be managed by a person or organization (the trustee).
+They can be set up to invest and borrow money, operate businesses, and pay taxes.

 Many of us have heard of trusts before.
 “Trust funds” are a perfect example.
 For instance, an individual can create a trust fund for their child and stipulate that they won’t get a dime until they graduate from college, climb Mt.
 Everest, and quit smoking pot.